 Stormwater runoff is one of the biggest impediments to surface water quality in Apple Valley.
 Under the federal Clean Water Act, cities must implement management practices to reduce the risk of pollution entering waterbodies through a stormwater system.
 The Minnesota Pollution Control Agency oversees and administers a permit program on behalf of the US Environmental Protection Agency that regulates these management practices to ensure that federal and state requirements are being met.
-The Apple Valley Stormwater Pollution Prevention Program lays out the management practices the City employs to address pollution within its stormwater system and to meet regulatory requirements.
+The Apple Valley Stormwater Pollution Prevention Program (SWPPP) lays out the management practices the City employs to address pollution within its stormwater system and to meet regulatory requirements.

 Each year, residents are encouraged to provide comments on the City's SWPPP, see link below.
 Typically, Staff provide this opportunity at the City's annual Home and Garden event; however, with the pandemic, we still want to offer the opportunity for residents to comment virtually.

 To provide comments, please contact Samantha Berger at email@example.com or 952-953-2462.
 Comments received will be considered as part of the program development required under the new 2020 state permit on stormwater management.
 Learn more about the state permit at 2020 MS4 permit.